-NKTR-181, a new molecular entity, full mu-opioid receptor agonist with an inherently slow rate of CNS entry, was designed to provide analgesia while reducing abuse potential.
-The objective of this phase 3, enriched-enrollment, randomized-withdrawal trial was to evaluate the analgesic efficacy, safety, and tolerability of NKTR-181 in patients with chronic low-back pain (CLBP).
-Adults with moderate-to-severe CLBP refractory to non-opioid analgesics achieving an analgesic NKTR-181 dosage (100-400 mg twice daily) during the open-label titration period were randomized to continued NKTR-181 treatment, double-blind, or switched to placebo.
+NKTR-181, a new molecular entity, mu-opioid receptor agonist with an inherently slow rate of central nervous system (CNS) entry, was designed to provide analgesia while reducing abuse potential.
+This phase 3, enriched-enrollment, randomized-withdrawal trial evaluated the analgesic efficacy, safety, and tolerability of NKTR-181 in patients with chronic low-back pain (CLBP).
+Adults with moderate-to-severe CLBP refractory to nonopioid analgesics achieving an analgesic NKTR-181 dosage (100-400 mg twice daily) during the open-label titration period were randomized to continued NKTR-181 treatment, double-blind, or switched to placebo.
 The study was conducted at 55 sites in the United States.
-Of 1189 patients exposed to NKTR-181 during the titration period, 610 were randomized to NKTR-181 100–400 mg every 12 hours or placebo for 12-weeks.
-The primary outcome measure was the change in weekly pain score (scale, 0-10) at 12-weeks from randomization baseline.
+Of 1189 patients exposed to NKTR-181 during the titration period, 610 were randomized to NKTR-181 100 to 400 mg every 12 hours or placebo for 12 weeks.
+The primary outcome measure was change in weekly pain score (scale, 0-10) at 12 weeks from randomization baseline.
 Secondary outcome measures included responder rates defined by ≥30% and ≥50% improvement in pain score from screening to 12 weeks.
 Among 610 randomized patients, the mean pain score decreased from 6.73 to 2.32 during open-label titration.
-After randomization, the least-squares mean change in pain score was +0.92 for NKTR-181 vs. +1.46 for placebo (P = 0.002).
-The ≥30%-improvement responder rate of NKTR-181 vs. Placebo was 71.2% vs. 57.1% (P < 0.001), and the ≥50%-improvement responder rate was 51.1% vs. 37.9% (P = 0.001).
-NKTR-181 was well tolerated with a low incidence (<3%) of CNS-related AEs during the randomized treatment phase.
-In patients with moderate-to-severe CLBP, NKTR-181 demonstrated significant analgesic efficacy and a favorable safety/tolerability profile, with a low incidence of CNS AEs.
+After randomization, the least-squares mean change in pain score was +0.92 for NKTR-181 vs +1.46 for placebo (P = 0.002).
+The ≥30%-improvement responder rate of NKTR-181 vs placebo was 71.2% vs 57.1% (P < 0.001), and the ≥50%-improvement responder rate was 51.1% vs 37.9% (P = 0.001).
+NKTR-181 was well tolerated with a low incidence (<3%) of CNS-related adverse events during the randomized treatment phase.
+In patients with moderate-to-severe CLBP, NKTR-181 demonstrated significant analgesic efficacy and a favorable safety/tolerability profile, with a low incidence of CNS adverse events.

-aDepartment of Neurosurgery, Translational Pain Research Program, University of Rochester School of Medicine and Dentistry, Rochester, NY
+aDepartment of Neurosurgery, Translational Pain Research Program, University of Rochester School of Medicine and Dentistry, Rochester, NY, United States

-bPain Management Center, Englewood Hospital and Medical Center, Englewood, NJ
+bPain Management and Palliative Care Center, Englewood Hospital and Medical Center, Englewood, NJ, United States

-cCarolinas Pain Institute and The Center for Clinical Research, Winston-Salem, NC
+cCarolinas Pain Institute, The Center for Clinical Research, Winston-Salem, NC, United States

-dDepartment of Neurology, Albany Medical Center, Albany, NY
+dDepartment of Neurology, Albany Medical Center, Albany, NY, United States